Finding Volumes with Definite Integrals

 Thus, the "length" of the $i^{th}$ cuboid along the $y$-axis can be expressed in terms of some chosen $x_i^*$ in the $i^{th}$ sub-interval as $$y_{right} - y_{left} = \sqrt{r^2-(x_i^*)^2} - \left(-\sqrt{r^2-(x_i^*)^2}\right) = 2\sqrt{r^2-(x_i^*)^2}$$

-Looking back at the picture of our approximated cylinder, notice that the "lengths" (parallel to the $y$-axis) of our cuboid slices can also be interpreted as "lengths" for the rectangular strip areas whose sum approximates the circular base area which was extruded to create the volume.
+To see this, look back at the picture of our approximated cylinder, notice that the "lengths" (parallel to the $y$-axis) of our cuboid slices can also be interpreted as "lengths" for the rectangular strip areas whose sum approximates the circular base area which was extruded to create the volume.
 Further, the tiny "width" associated with each cuboid serves also as the tiny "width" associated with each such strip.
-This actually provides the key to understanding how to find the volume of any extruded volume!

 Consider the following cuboid approximation to the strange looking base area outlined in blue that has been extruded vertically to a height of $h$.
 Before continuing, note the top (yellow) area is an area bound between curves.
 We can approximate this area by first making cuts parallel to the $y$-axis, which results in strips that can be approximated by rectangles.
 If we make the cuts through the same places on the $x$-axis as we did to make the cuboids (as shown), then these approximating rectangular strips will have the same width and length as their corresponding cuboids.
+One of these cuboids and the corresponding strip that shares two of its dimensions is shown in red below.
 Of course, all the cuboids have three dimensions whereas the rectangular strips only have two.
-The cuboids all have constant height, $h$.
+This third dimension for the cuboids is of course their constant height, $h$.

 ‡ : Just to connect this back to the cylinder whose base area was bound by two semicircular curves, notice there we had $f(x) = 2\sqrt{r^2-x^2}$.